config-syncer/config-syncer/docs/tutorials/notifiers.md

 $ echo -n 'your-gmail-address' > SMTP_FROM
 ```

-Now, to receiver notifications via SMTP, configure receiver as below:
+Now, to receive notifications via SMTP, configure receiver as below:
  - notifier: `SMTP`
  - to: a list of email addresses